Damson Park

-Damson Park is an association football stadium in Damson Parkway, Solihull, West Midlands, England.
+Damson Park (known as the ARMCO Arena for sponsorship reasons) is an association football stadium in Solihull, West Midlands, England.
 It was the new home of Solihull Borough following their departure from their original Widney Lane Ground.
 It is now the home of Solihull Moors, the club formed when Solihull Borough and Moor Green merged in 2007.
 They previously shared Damson Park with Birmingham & Solihull R.F.C. (who moved to Portway in 2012) and also used to have an agreement that allows Birmingham City Reserves the use of the ground for their reserve games.
+Birmingham City W.F.C. of the FA WSL2 have used Damson Park for home games since 2014.

+An earlier sponsorship deal saw Damson Park named the "Autotech Stadium" for three seasons beginning in 2013–14.
 The capacity of the stadium is 5,500.

-Birmingham City W.F.C. of the FA WSL have used Damson Park for home games since 2014.

-In December 2022 it was announced that former premiership rugby club Wasps would be sharing the ground for their return to competitive rugby in the RFU Championship in 2023 following a period in administration.